mrakgr/The-Spiral-Language/readme.md

 ```

 F# has value structs so maybe this functionality on its own is not a big deal.
 It would certainly be advantageous in the Cython backend which allocates composite types on the heap, but in the old Spiral what I've particularly found this functionality useful for is getting arrays past language boundaries.
 Different languages, F# and C for example, have structs of different sizes and it is hard to keep them straight.
 Primitive types on the other hand are much easier to pass around.

-## Notes on the Cython backend

-The Cython backend supports all the features of Spiral such as union types.
-Since it compiles to C, tail call optimization is supported as well.
-That having said, right now (1/30/2021) tuples are heap allocated, stack (non-recursive) union types are heap allocated and primitive arrays are compiled to Numpy arrays which only support base objects and primitives as data types.

-Though Spiral compiled code will be blazing fast compared to regular Python, it would be even better if the [wishlist](https://github.com/cython/cython/issues/3992) items are fulfilled.

-If you run into trouble trying to `cimport numpy` on Windows check out this [SO post](https://stackoverflow.com/questions/14657375/cython-fatal-error-numpy-arrayobject-h-no-such-file-or-directory).

-To produce import and cimport statements inside Spiral code, the `Import` and `CImport` ops can be used.

 ## Known Bugs